bpstewar/gostrocks/README.md

 ```

 Future releases and information can be built from the setup.py here, but pip will contain the most recent stable version

-# Examples
-...see the notebooks in the github repo